 And scalene TrPs can also have several other “interesting” (in the sense of the Chinese curse2) effects: on your voice, on swallowing, on emotions, on sensations that sweep through the entire head, the sinuses, hearing, and teeth.
 I have found scalene TrPs to be obviously clinically relevant to conditions as seemingly unrelated as:

-The scalenes fan out from the sides of the neck bones to attach to the ribs.3 The scalene group consists of three muscles: the anterior, middle, and posterior scalenes.
+The scalenes fan out from the sides of the neck bones to attach to the ribs, above the collarbone.5 The scalene group consists of three muscles: the anterior, middle, and posterior scalenes.
 They generally attach to the sides of the neck vertebrae at the top and to the uppermost ribs at the bottom.
 So the scalenes are mostly head pullers: they pull the head from side to side.
 And although they certainly do move the neck, they are also breathing muscles, because of the way they pull up on the ribs.